 “I’ll huff and puff and blow your house down!”
 This is a classic line from a classic tale that we have probably all heard.
 How would that line change if the wolf was a space robot, he used simple machines to catch the pigs or he was simply misunderstood?
 The story of the Three Little Pigs has been told in many different ways.
-Below is a list of books that tell the story in their own special way.
+Below is a list of Three Little Pigs books and fractured fairy tales that tell this popular story in their own special way.

 Different Versions of The Three Little Pigs

 FIND ALL OF THREE LITTLE PIGS ACTIVITIES IN OUR PRINTABLE LESSON PLANS